 - If there might be surplus unserved food, make a plan for donating food to another organization or sending it home with guests.

 - Assess the waste that will be generated to identify recycling opportunities.

 - Plan to collect food scraps for composting if your event will have a lot of food.
 Using compostable containers to serve food can make food scrap collection easier.
 Local vendors of compostable products (PDF).

 - Determine the number and size of collection containers needed.
 Limit the number of recycling/waste stations to allow for ease of monitoring.
 Place larger stations in areas where high volumes of waste will be generated and remove any containers that are unpaired with others.

 Consider city-specific requirements

 Take into account city-specific requirements: Minneapolis and St. Louis Park have ordinances that require single-use food packaging, including packaging used at events, to be recyclable or compostable.
 Learn more about the Minneapolis Green to Go environmentally acceptable packaging ordinance and St. Louis Park’s zero waste packaging ordinance.
-These ordinances require that recyclable materials be recycled and compostable materials be composted, so be sure to plan for appropriate collection for your event.
+These ordinances require that recyclable materials be recycled and compostable materials be composted, so be sure to plan for appropriate collection and transportation or drop-off for your event.
 The ordinance requirements do not apply to pre-packaged foods.

-If your event is being held in Minneapolis, avoid using bottled water by getting water dispensers from the City of Minneapolis' Public Works Department.
+If your event is being held outdoors in Minneapolis, avoid using bottled water by getting water dispensers from the City of Minneapolis' Public Works Department.
 Dispensers are available for certain large events, such as races and festivals.
 For more information, visit Tap Minneapolis.

 Use solar energy to power your event by renting the solar power trailer from the Minnesota Renewable Energy Society.